b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function removes the UITreeItem at the specified index. (row)
+	This function removes and returns the UITreeItem at the specified index. (row)

 **Type:** int=   return item